Compliance and Enforcement Policy of the Commissioner of Canada Elections

 - any partisan consideration, including possible political advantage or disadvantage to the government, any registered party or association, candidate, contestant, or political group.

 - The Act states that, if the Commissioner believes on reasonable grounds that an offence under the Act has been committed, he may institute a prosecution or cause one to be instituted.
 If the Commissioner decides to institute a prosecution, he asks an investigator from his Investigations Directorate to swear information before a justice to lay charges under the Act.

 - After the charges have been laid, the Office of the DPP is responsible for all aspects of the prosecution (including appeals).
 Prosecutions are conducted in accordance with well-established principles (see the PPSC Deskbook).
 The DPP may decide to stay the charges, or to remit the matter back to the Commissioner if the DPP is of the view that the public interest would be better served by having the matter dealt with by a compliance agreement.

 - Under amendments to the Act that came into force on June 19, 2014, a prosecution for an offence not requiring intent must be instituted no later than six years after the commission of the offence.
 On the other hand, offences requiring that intent to commit the offence be proven by the prosecutor are not subject to any limitation: they can be prosecuted at any time.

 - Before June 19, 2014, the limitation period in the Act for all offences was ten years after the commission of the offence, but no later than five years after the day on which the Commissioner became aware of the facts giving rise to the offence.
-For offences committed before June 19, 2014, the new limitation periods described in paragraph 57 apply if, on that date, the previous limitation period in effect had not yet expired.
+For offences committed before June 19, 2014, the new limitation periods described in the paragraph above apply if, on that date, the previous limitation period in effect had not yet expired.
 For any offence where the previous limitation period had already expired, however, the adoption of the new provisions did not have the effect of restoring the ability to lay charges.

 Offences and Punishments